vijaybirru/documentation/_build/html/_sources/farms/index.rst.txt

 .. image:: images/storage_t.png
    :scale: 40%

 Where the Cloud Platform and Operating System permits you can configure root and additional storage for the servers, subject to any Policy limitations.
+See :ref:`storage` for detail of the Storage configuration options for each Cloud provider.

 Global Variables
 ^^^^^^^^^^^^^^^^